j-jakubowski/CarND-LaneLines-P1/writeup_template.md

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale and then I blurred the image using gaussian blur.
+Afterwards, using canny edge detection algorithm and polygon mask, I identified possible lane edges within area of interest.
+From this set, using Hough transform, I received a set of detected lines.
+Not of them represented desired road lines, therefore I filtered out unwanted ones by checking line steepness and its position on the image.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I gathered all the points corresponding to the lines on one side and fitted a single line using cv2.fitLine, drawing it next between the edges of the region of the interest.

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+Here are the sample of the pipeline results:

 ![alt text][image1]

-### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...

-### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+One identified shortcomming

+First possible improvement that comes to my mind is to somehow automate adjusting some of the parameters.
+Clearly the pipeline doesn't work really well on the 'challange' video, especially where the contrast between the tarmac and the lane is very low.
+Perhaps setting the parameters basing on image histogram would do the job?